-- 285. The United Nations Volunteer Programme ("UNV") is a large global pool of qualified, highly motivated and well-supported professionals with specialized knowledge.
+287. The United Nations Volunteer Programme ("UNV") is a large global pool of qualified, highly motivated and well-supported professionals with specialized knowledge.
 It is administered by the UNDP and provides cost-effective solutions with an inclusive package of allowances and entitlements.
+UNV is headquartered in Bonn, Germany and has a series of regional offices worldwide.

+&lt;sup>35Ibid., para.
+93.

+&lt;sup>36 Report of the Committee on Budget and Finance on the work of its thirty-eighth resumed session (ICC-ASP/21/5/Add.1), para.
+89.

-UNV is headquartered in Bonn, Germany and has a series of regional offices worldwide. - 286.
-The UNVs are typically mid-career professionals, assignments range from three months to four years.
-It offers a speedy deployment of UNVs; average deployment time is eight to 12 weeks. - 287.
-The recruitment process is driven by the requesting institution.
+288. The UNVs are typically mid-career professionals, assignments range from three months to four years.
+It offers a speedy deployment of UNVs; average deployment time is eight to 12 weeks.

+289. The recruitment process is driven by the requesting institution.
 Professional roles and profiles are being identified by the Court/OTP, UNV would provide a shortlist of suitable profiles and the Court/Registry would arrange the selection process.
-The UNV completes the recruitment process and invoices the Court for the cost of the chosen UNVs. - 288.
-The ability to deploy UNVs will allow the Court/OTP to draw on qualified, highly motivated professionals to meet the increased demands faced by the OTP at a reduced cost in comparison with other staff categories.
-The deployment of UNVs will also provide the Office with a flexible solution as different categories of UNVs are available to meet the specific needs of relevant functions and sections within the Office and may be rapidly engaged. - 289.
-This relationship is similar to an arrangement with a contractual service provider, but with the advantage that the Court is dealing with a UN partner.
+The UNV completes the recruitment process and invoices the Court for the cost of the chosen UNVs.

+290. The ability to deploy UNVs will allow the Court/OTP to draw on qualified, highly motivated professionals to meet the increased demands faced by the OTP at a reduced cost in comparison with other staff categories.
+The deployment of UNVs will also provide the Office with a flexible solution as different categories of UNVs are available to meet the specific needs of relevant functions and sections within the Office and may be rapidly engaged.

+291. This relationship is similar to an arrangement with a contractual service provider, but with the advantage that the Court is dealing with a UN partner.
 This provides guarantees in terms of the standardization and compliance with the Courts procedural framework concerning the recruitment process.
 It is considered an attractive entry point into the UN system by prospective applicants and has a highly effective outreach system.

-290. The Committee recognized the advantages provided by the United Nations Voluntary Programme, and recommended that the Court report, at its forty-first session in May 2023, on how it will be used as part of the human resources force, and whether amendments to the Staff Regulations and Rules will be required.
+292. The Committee recognized the advantages provided by the United Nations Voluntary Programme, and recommended that the Court report, at its forty-first session in May 2023, on how it will be used as part of the human resources force, and whether amendments to the Staff Regulations and Rules will be required.